DanielJoshuaSaberon/SOLID-with-design-pattern/README.md

 Your solution should not violate other SOLID principles.

-Create a repository in your GitHub account.
-Put your solution there.
-In the readMe file must include the problem statement, UML Class Diagram of Proposed solution.

 Make sure you have a TestProgram that will validate the proposed refactored codes.